TCNJ School of Business: Accounting

-Most TCNJ accounting graduates join public accounting firms upon graduation.
-The Business School prepares accounting students for a variety of careers in accounting including Internal Auditing, Corporate Accounting, Governmental and Non-For-Profit Accounting, and Forensic Accounting.
-Accounting majors are, above all, taught to think critically and to communicate effectively in oral and written presentations.
-There are student chapters of the Institute of Management Accountants and the National Association of Black Accountants that sponsor career-planning and other co-curricular activities, as well as a chapter of Beta Alpha Psi.

-According to Bloomberg Businessweek the undergraduate accounting program is ranked #46 in the country.
-The School boasts that 90-95% of accounting interns receive job offers from their employers.
-TCNJ accounting graduates have consistently achieved high passing rates when taking the CPA exam for the first time.
+According to a survey of 2021 graduates, the majority of respondents (18.8%) reported securing full-time employments within the financial services industry following graduation.

 Economics

 Obtaining the Bachelor of Science degree in economics at TCNJ indicates completion of the core business curriculum in addition to its economics requirements.
-The economics program provides extensive instruction in other business disciplines (e.g., finance, management) and its goal is to prepare students for MBA degree.
+The economics program provides extensive instruction in other business disciplines (e.g., finance, management), and its goal is to prepare students for MBA degree.

 Finance

 The finance program at TCNJ has the largest number of business students.
 The mission of the program is for students to have the ability to analyze the allocation of financial resources within a corporation or government setting; to analyze sources of funding and ramifications of financial decisions.
 Students graduating from TCNJ finance programs are employed by banks, financial institutions, brokerage houses, major corporations and the government.
 Many graduates of the program continue toward graduate education in top business schools.